herajda/codedu/README.md

-# Code-Grader
+# CodeEdu

-**Code-Grader** is a containerized, self-hostable web application designed for the automatic evaluation and grading of programming assignments.
+**CodeEdu** is a containerized, self-hostable web application designed for the automatic evaluation and grading of programming assignments.
 Inspired by ReCodEx, it provides a modern interface and a scalable backend to streamline the process of submitting, evaluating, and grading code in educational or training environments.

 ---